boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-6 title="N (5G Slice) to 1 (IETF Network Slice) Mapping" artwork-align="center"}

-   Note that the actual realization of the mapping depends on several factors such as the actual business cases, the VNF vendor capabilities, the VNF vendor reference designs, as well as service provider or even legal requirements.
+   Note that the actual realization of the mapping depends on several factors, such as the actual business cases, the NF vendor capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

+Specifically, the actual mapping is a design choice of service operators that may a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
+However, operators should carefully consider means to ease slice migration strategies (e.g., move from 1-to-1 mapping to N-to-1).

-##  First 5G slice versus subsequent slices
+##  First 5G Slice versus Subsequent Slices

    A 5G Network Slice is fully functional with both 5G Control Plane and User Plane capabilities (i.e., dedicated NF functions or contexts).
    In this regard, the creation of the "first slice" is subject to a specific logic since it must deploy both CP and UP.
-This is not the case for the deployment of subsequent slices because they can share the CP of the First Slice, while instantiating dedicated UP.
+This is not the case for the deployment of subsequent slices because they can share the same CP of the first slice, while instantiating dedicated UP.
 An example of an incremental deployment is depicted in {{figure-7}}.

    At the time of writing, Section 6.2 of {{NG.113}} specifies that the